-Likely, we can reduce the amount of phytic acid in beans and legumes with soaking and sprouting, making this healthful food more absorbable.
-More for soaking and sprouting later.
+Likely, we can reduce the amount of phytic acid in beans and legumes with soaking and sprouting, making them more absorbable.

 Nuts are also high in phytate.
 Their value can vary greatly from 0.17 to 9.42.
-Even different varieties of the same nut can contain a totally different amount of phytic acid.
 For instance, almonds can contain between 0.35-9.42% dw for different varieties.

-The phytic acid content varies from 1.0–5.4% (dw) in oilseeds such as soybeans, sesame seeds, sunflower kernels, linseeds and rape seeds (3).
+The phytic acid content varies from 1.0–5.4% (dry weight) in soybeans, sesame seeds, sunflower kernels, linseeds and rapeseeds (3).

 The major nutrient source for more than one-half of the global population is rice (12).

 Approximately 90% of the phytate in rice is concentrated in the bran and only about 4–5% in the rice endosperm (13).
 Additionally, the best rice you can eat is wild rice.
 It has much higher amounts of nutrients compared to white rice.
 Brown rice contains about 3% phytic acid.

 Unfortunately, rice is a poor source of essential micronutrients (12).
 In the following table, we compare the mineral content of rice(white & wild) with lentils.

 |Manganese, Mn mg||1.1||1.329||1.393|